atlet99/yaml-encrypter-decrypter/README.md

 - Secure memory handling with memguard to protect sensitive data in memory.
 - HMAC for validating data integrity.
 - Compression using gzip to optimize data storage.
+- Improved rule matching logic:
+  - Proper block-first path evaluation for more accurate rule application
+  - Precise control over which paths should be excluded from encryption
+  - Fix for global pattern matching to respect block specifications
 - Supports cross-platform builds (Linux, macOS, Windows).
 - Comprehensive Makefile for building, testing, and running the project.
 - Enhanced validation of encrypted data and base64 strings.